ISL: Kerala Blasters likely to sign NorthEast United star Bartholomew Ogbeche | Goal.com

 From 2013, Ogbeche has been playing in the Dutch top-flight Eredivisie for Cambuur and Willem II where he collectively scored 36 goals in 97 appearances and five in 20 games for Willem II in the 2017-18 season.
 He has also represented the Nigeria national team between 2002 and 2004 and participated in the World Cup that was held in South Korea in 2002.

-Kerala Blasters have already made a few promising signings in the transfer market and the appointment of Eelco Schattorie is also regarded as the club moving in the right direction under the new leadership.
+Kerala Blasters have already made promising signings in the transfer market and the appointment of Eelco Schattorie is also thought of as the club moving in the right direction under the new leadership.
 The signing of Ogbeche would be a big boost for the club's hopes of securing the playoffs in the upcoming season.